m-moshtagh/Ohara/Java/jakarta/basic/BASIC_CONCEPTS.md

 | **Scope**            | HTTP traffic, lightweight            | Enterprise-grade, full-stack              |
 | **Containers**       | None                                 | Web, EJB, CDI, and others                 |

+> static (passive) web contents are files like images, gifs, html, css files.
+However, Dynamic (active) contents are the
+> result of a program running on the server like CGI or Java that creates the result.

+## Web module

+There's a standard structure for application servers to run our web modules.
+The name of directories or paths may differ in different application servers but the total Concept is common.

+### WEB-INF

+This is one of the important directories that contains web.xml(deployment descriptor) file which describes how the web module gets deployed.

+It can contain `classes` directory that contains bytecode of classes or `lib` to contain JAR files.

+> It's recommended to put JSP files under WEB-INF to prevent clients to route directly to them as they may contain
+> important information

+### META-INF

+This directory contains `context.xml` files that describe the context information.

+### war file

+Files needed to be served by application server can be put in a default path or told the location.
+This is called Exploded however we can archive them in a .war format and application server understand that.

+> It's configurable for application server to make the war exploded each time or not. it's considerable for performance
+> issues.

+## Deployment

+The process of deployment is the definition of installing our application on serverContext.

+It takes further steps:

+1. load descriptors(web.xml) or scan classes for annotations
+2. Creating Servlet Context per module.
+3. Creating resources for application servers like creating object of servlets, filters, listeners and ...

+### ServletContext

+It's an object that contains all the information like what servlets, filters, sessions, requests instances are created in module.

+### Context path

+We can separate different modules with a path in the URL which we call ContextPath that is used to route requests to different modules of application.